thma/LtuPatternFactory/README.md

 But what will happen in part 2?
 If the Java compiler would be clever it could determine that `k (x, y)` will never need to evaluate `y` as is always returns just `x`.
 In this case we should see a 42 printed to the console.

-But Java being a strict language Method calls have eager evaluation semantics.
+But Java Method calls have eager evaluation semantics.
 So will just see a `StackOverflowError`...

 In a non-strict (or lazy) language like Haskell this will work out much smoother: